 These workshops with Alex and her guest authors, are for anyone interested in writing a memoir, or wants to in use their own life as material in a novel or short stories.
 If you are writing fiction, the exercises will give you plenty of material for those telling details that bring a work alive.

-writing exercises to trigger memories, and look at examples of different types
+We will do writing exercises to trigger memories, and look at examples of different types of memoir.

 Just as in a novel we enjoy a beginning, middle and end, a memoir needs a structure.
 We will look at the different structures you can adopt to help shape your narrative and help you plan your project.
 Lots of hands-on creative writing exercises to get you going, or keep you going.
 Beginners and experienced writers very welcome.